akka/akka/akka-docs/src/main/paradox/typed/actors.md

 the main Actor terminates there is nothing more to do.

-Therefore after creating the Actor system with the `main` Actor’s `Behavior` the only thing we do is await its termination.
+Therefore after creating the Actor system with the `main` Actor’s `Behavior` we can let the `main` method return, the `ActorSystem` will continue running and the JVM alive until the root actor stops.

-## Class based Actors behaviors
+## Class based Actor behaviors

 The samples shown so far are all based on a functional programming style where you pass a function to a factory which then constructs a behavior, for stateful